Enjoy a leisurely family ride on the cycle path along the shores of Tuggerah Lake.

 Tuggerah Lake cycleway officially starts from Picnic Point.
 It’s a shared path so stick to the left side.

-When arriving at Long Jetty, you cycle past the very long jetty, Long Jetty (the jetty holds the same name as the town).
+When arriving at Long Jetty, you cycle past the very long jetty.
 Walk on it.
 Everybody does.
-It’s longer than what it looks like on this photo.
+It's longer than what it looks like in this photo.

 This jetty is also popular with photographers.